Sharpe Field: World War II

 Aircraft used at Tuskegee during World War II included the PT-17 biplane primary trainer, BT-13 monoplane basic trainer, AT-6 Texan advanced trainer, and P-40 Warhawk (used for fighter transition training).

 The first class of African-American aviation cadets entered the second phase of military flight training (Basic) at Tuskegee AAF on 8 November 1941, under military instructors.
 Only 7 of the 13 original cadets remained.
 The 99th Pursuit Squadron moved to Tuskegee from Maxwell Field, Alabama on 5 January 1942.
 The Air Base Detachment would later be redesignated as the 318th Air Base Squadron and still later as the 318th Base Headquarters and Air Base Squadron.

 Five of the aviation cadets at Tuskegee entered advanced flying training with P-40 Warhawks in January 1942.
 The 100th Pursuit Squadron was activated at Tuskegee on 19 February 1942.
 It was the second African-American Army Air Forces unit ever to be activated.
 The first class of African-American pilots at Tuskegee completed advanced pilot training on 7 March.
-There were only five who completed the training.
+There were only five of class 42-C-SE who completed the training and they were Capt.
+Benjamin O. Davis, Jr. and second lieutenants George S. Roberts, Charles H. DeBow, Jr., Mac Ross, and Lemuel R. Custis.
 On 17 April the Air Corps Advanced Flying School at Tuskegee Army Air Field was redesignated as Tuskegee Advanced Flying School.
-The second class of African-American pilots graduated from flying training on 29 April.
+The second class 42-D-SE consisting of three African-American pilots, Charles Dryden, Sydney Brooks, and Clarence Jamerson graduated as second lieutenants from flying training on 29 April.
 By the end of 1942, nine classes of African-American pilots had completed training at Tuskegee AAF.